binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 %% Tessel 2 podcast on NodeUp 85_01 covering RX.js, functional programming, piping.

 %% Another option would be to create a FPGA or use one for brute forcing bcrypt hashes.
-Details in the Web Applications chapter.
-Just search for bcrypt.
+Details in the Web Applications chapter under #web-applications-countermeasures-data-store-compromise

+%% Submit CFP to Saturn no later than January 15, 2016.